aklivity/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 Check out the [Troubleshooting](../../reference/troubleshooting/aws.md) guide if you run into any issues.
 :::

-### Create the Confluent Cloud Cluster in AWS
+### Create the Confluent Cloud Cluster in AWS with PrivateLink

-> This creates your Confluent Cloud cluster in preparation for secure access via the internet.
+> This creates your Confluent Cloud cluster with AWS PrivateLink in preparation for secure access via the internet.

 An Confluent Cloud cluster deployed in AWS is needed for secure remote access via the internet.
 The [Confluent Cloud Quickstart](https://docs.confluent.io/cloud/current/get-started/index.html) will walk you through creating one.
 You can skip this step if you have already created an Confluent Cloud cluster with equivalent configuration.

-Follow the [Use Confluent Cloud with Private Networking](https://docs.confluent.io/cloud/current/networking/ccloud-console-access.html) guide to setup the a new Confluent Cloud cluster.
 We will use the bellow resource names to reference the AWS resources needed in this guide.

 - Cluster Name: `my-cc-cluster`
+- Cluster Type: `Enterprise`

+Your Confluent Cloud Enterprise cluster will need a network connection.
+You will need to create a new [PrivateLink Attachment](https://docs.confluent.io/cloud/current/networking/aws-platt.html) in network management tab.
+You will start configuring a new network connection to get a `PrivateLink Service Id`

+- Name: `zilla_plus_secure_public_access`
+- Add Connection
+  - Name: `zilla_plus_privatelink_service`
+  - Save the `PrivateLink Service Id`

+Confluent Cloud Enterprise needs an AWS PrivateLink connection, for this we will [Create a VPC plus other VPC resources](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html#create-vpc-and-other-resources) with the bellow resource names.

+- Name tag auto-generation: `my-cce-privatelink`
+- VPC endpoints: `none`
+- Create the VPC

+Now you will need to [Setup AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) with the bellow resource names.

+- Endpoint Name: `my-cce-privatelink-vpce`
+- Service Name: the `PrivateLink Service Id` value you saved earlier
-- VPC: `my-cc-cluster-vpc`
+- VPC: `my-cce-privatelink-vpc`
-- Subnet: `my-cc-cluster-subnet-*`
-- Route tables: `my-cc-cluster-rtb-*`
-- Internet gateway: `my-cc-cluster-igw`
+- Subnets: Select `public` subnets for each availability zone
+- Create the Endpoint

+Finish the `zilla_plus_privatelink_service` connection wizard with the `PrivateLink Endpoint ID` found in your `my-cce-privatelink-vpce` from the [Endpoints table](https://console.aws.amazon.com/vpcconsole/home#Endpoints:)

 ### Create the Zilla proxy security group